In Reaction To Trump, Democratic Candidates Surge In Deep-Red Texas

 In deep-red Texas, Republicans will have to fight for every seat in Congress during next year's midterm elections.
 For the first time in 25 years, Democrats are running in all of Texas' 36 congressional districts, according to documents filed with the Texas Secretary of State's office.

 Those filings set a record for the number of Democratic challengers in an era of Republican dominance, says Mark Jones, political science fellow at Rice University's Baker Institute.
-They are a departure from 2016, he says, when eight Republican-held congressional seats went uncontested by Democrats.
+It is a departure from 2016, he says, when eight Republican-held congressional seats went uncontested by Democrats.

 "We are seeing a groundswell of unusually high support and mobilization among progressive Democrats who are really angered by the Trump administration," Jones said.

 Even though Democrats are more motivated than they've been in years, Texas remains a mostly Republican state.
-The GOP swept all the statewide races in 2016 and Donald Trump won the state by nine percentage points.
+The GOP swept every statewide race in 2016, and Donald Trump won the state by nine percentage points.

-While the margin was closer than many years before, it's still a big gap for Texas Democrats to close.
+While the margin was closer than in many years before, it's still a big gap for Texas Democrats to close.

 Democrats aren't just gunning for congressional seats.
 According to preliminary numbers from the Texas Democratic Party, Democrats are running in 89 percent of the seats in the Texas House and 88 percent of the seats in the Texas Senate.
 Both are the highest percentages the party has mustered since at least 1992.

 "We are seeing Democrats come out to run not only for the goal of challenging and doing something to voice their opposition to President Trump," Jones said.
-"But we are seeing Democrats come out in several districts where, in the past, Democrats had no chance whatsoever and had difficult time recruiting top-quality candidates."
+"But we are seeing Democrats come out in several districts where, in the past, Democrats had no chance whatsoever and had a difficult time recruiting top-quality candidates."

-Historically, the opposition party can make big gains in Congress during the first midterm election following a presidential election.
-For example, Republicans won back the U.S. House in 2010 after the election of President Barack Obama in 2008.
+Historically, the opposition party can make big gains in Congress during the first midterm election after a presidential election.
+For example, Republicans won back the U.S. House in 2010 after the election of President Obama in 2008.

 Jones says resistance to President Trump's policies has led to "enthusiasm and mobilization," particularly among more left-leaning Democrats.
 But he says that doesn't mean that Democrats can expect huge gains in dependably Republican Texas.

 "Outside of [congressional district] 23, held by Will Hurd, all of the Republican-held districts today, more likely than not, will stay Republican-held districts," Jones said.
-"But they are not locks, and certainly we can't consider them to be sure-things."
+"But they are not locks, and certainly we can't consider them to be sure things."

 Jones says it will take a perfect storm for Texas Democrats to make significant gains in Congress.
 He says Trump's approval ratings will have to continue to decline, Democrats will have to continue to out-fundraise their Republican opponents, and Republican candidates will have to make a lot of mistakes.

-Tariq Thowfeek, a spokesperson with the Texas Democratic Party, says he's optimistic Texas Democrats could help the party take control of the U.S. House.
+Tariq Thowfeek, a spokesperson with the Texas Democratic Party, says he is optimistic Texas Democrats could help the party take control of the U.S. House.

 "Democrats need 24 seats to take back the House," he says.
 "I think four of those seats can come from Texas."